An article written by Henry Hope-Frost, October 2017

 And all this before the trio of 156s, powered by sonorous 1.5-litre V6 engines, had arrived in Monte Carlo.
 The threat from Lotus proved very real when Stirling Moss, in Rob Walker’s four-cylinder 18, eclipsed the fastest Ferrari – Ginther’s – and the best of the works Lotus 21s, that of Jim Clark, for pole position.

-Next came the magnificent rollercoaster ride that was the Spa-Francorchamps circuit in Belgium’s Ardennes forest for the Belgian GP on June 18th, just a week after Hill and Gendebien had secured Ferrari’s third Le Mans 24 Hours victory in the past four years.
-Confidence was running high at Spa and Hill made it back-to-back poles, ahead of Von Trips and local boy Gendebien, making his first start with the Scuderia since 1959.
+Next came the magnificent rollercoaster ride that was the Spa-Francorchamps circuit in Belgium’s Ardennes forest for the Belgian GP on June 18th, just a week after Hill and Gendebien had secured the teams third Le Mans 24 Hours victory in the past four years.
+Confidence was running high at Spa and Hill made it back-to-back poles, ahead of Von Trips and local boy Gendebien, making his first start with the team since 1959.

 Making his very first World Championship Grand Prix start, in a fourth 156 run in the colours of the Federazione Italiana Scuderie Automobilische, the 27-year-old qualified an unspectacular 12th.
 But, come race day, he fought his way to the front, taking advantage of engine failure for von Trips and a lap-losing spin for erstwhile leader Hill, to duke it out for the lead in a classic slipstreamer with Porsche’s Dan Gurney.
 Baghetti held on for a famous win by just 0.1sec.